 To prevent injury or death from the unexpected start-up of the machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.

-- 1. Start the engine.

-- 2. Park the combine on a level surface.

-- 3. Adjust the reel fore-aft position until the 7 on fore-aft indicator (A) is hidden by sensor support (B).
+- 1. Park the combine on a level surface. - 2.
+Adjust the reel fore-aft position until the 7 on fore-aft indicator (A) is hidden by sensor support (B).

-Figure 4.275: Reel Fore-Aft Position
+Figure 4.271: Fore-Aft Position